KristofarStavrev/huggingface_model_deployment/README.md

         - [X] Test what happens on simulated node failures (+ that the old deployment is stopped correctly)
         - [X] Add an Ingress component
         - [X] Allow the containers to use the GPU
-        - [ ] Helmify the kubernetes yaml manifests
+        - [X] Helmify the kubernetes yaml manifests
         - [ ] Update the CI/CD to work with the new Helm deployment
+        - [ ] Package and add the chart to the releases as well
+        - [ ] What is the bitnami stuff in the confluence docs
+        - [ ] FOR FUTURE IMPROVEMENTS: Introduce probes (liveness, readiness)
         - [ ] FOR FUTURE IMPROVEMENTS: Handle monitoring (Promtail, Loki, Prometheus, Grafana) in the cluster
     - [X] K9s workflow
     - [ ] Kserve basic understanding